YofaGh/MangaScraper/README.md

 ## Download a doujin by it's code
 >
 > You can download a doujin from an implemented module just by entering its code.
-> Note: Doujins are still in development.
+> Note: You can use -code or -single argument to download a single doujin (it doesn't matter).
 > Example: ```python cli.py doujin -code 000000 -s hentaifox.com```

 ## Download doujins of a file